 If you do not have the luxury of a dedicated marketing team or access to a marketing agency, you may have to make some tough choices when it comes to social media.
 Do you have the time to dedicate to posting?
 You should login daily and preferably stay logged in to monitor things and interact in real time.
 If that does not fit your time constraints, can you commit to logging in at least three times a week to queue some upcoming posts and interact with fans?

-Do you have the skills to make the content—and the types of content specific to the platform you would like to have?
+Do you have the skills to make the type of content a certain platform requires?
 If not, do you have the budget to have this content made elsewhere?
-This may help you narrow your choices.
+This may help you narrow your choices when you’re in the process of choosing the right social media platforms.
 Speaking of budget, do some research on the cost of advertising on the platforms you would like to use.
 Producing and posting content on your profile is important to educate potential customers about your brand, but posts alone may not drive leads.
 You will want to develop some targeted advertising to help build the traffic to your profile and generate potential leads for your sales team.
 I recall one company that was convinced setting up a Snapchat geofilter was the way to go.
 Unfortunately, not only was their target demographic not on Snapchat (their demographic’s grandchildren were!), but they did not have a budget to accomplish the broad geofilter they desired.
 They ended up finding some success with sponsored posts on other platforms.

 Behind the Scenes

 As you dive into social media, make sure you are prepared to handle customer service through the spaces you intend to occupy.
-Customers love to use social media to efficiently handle service issues.
+Customers love to use social media to efficiently handle service issues – and choosing the right social media platforms to handle customer service issues matters.
 Would you rather wait on the phone listening to scratchy-sounding hold music or get your question answered in moments through chat?
 Here is the catch: your social media is online 24/7, which means customers may message you at odd hours.
 You need to consider how you want to handle that.
 There are some options, like setting up automated responses or posting the hours you will be online to answer questions, but you should have a plan for off-hours and holidays.
 You will also want to educate your customer relations team on how to handle social media interactions and ensure that they are taking those inquiries as seriously as phone calls.
 Help them understand the language and culture of your chosen platforms and ensure that they continue to represent the brand according to your wishes.